MicrosoftDocs/azure-media-services/media-services/latest/live-event-latency-reference.md

 ## When to choose the LowLatency option

-Choose the *LowLatency* stream option if you need Smooth Streaming output, or require a DVR window longer than 6 hours.
-When using TS outputs with HLS v3 (format=aapl-m3u8-v3) and HLS v4 (format=aapl-m3u8-v4), be sure to set the `LiveOutput.Hls.fragmentsPerTsSegment` setting to 1 to ensure that Media Services packs only one mp4 fragment into one TS segment.
+The *LowLatencyV2* option is currently only available for encoding live events.
+Choose the *LowLatency* stream option if you are using *passthrough* live events.
+For encoding live events, choose this option if you need Smooth Streaming output, or an archive length (DVR window) longer than 6 hours, or need Fairplay on Apple devices.

 ## Live Events latency

-The following tables show typical results for latency in Media Services, measured from the time the contribution feed reaches the service to when a viewer sees the playback on the player.
-To use low latency optimally, you should tune your encoder settings down to 1 second "Group Of Pictures" (GOP) length.
-When using a higher GOP length, you minimize bandwidth consumption and reduce bitrate under same frame rate.
-It is especially beneficial in videos with less motion.
+Latency is measured between the time the video is encoded on your encoding software, to the time when your viewers can view the content on a player.
+Many parts contribute to this latency.
+Add together the time the video spends being encoded and buffered in your encoder, the time it spends in Media Services, and the time it spends enroute via the streaming endpoint and CDN, to the buffering time the video player requires.
+You can control the encoder settings and the player settings.

+For the lowest latency possible with a *passthrough* live event, use a key frame interval setting of 1 second on your encoding software and the *LowLatency* streaming option.

+For the lowest latency possible with an encoding live event, use the *LowLatencyV2* streaming option and choose HLS CMAF (format=m3u8-cmaf) output.
+We support delivery in Low Latency HLS.

+If you must use other streaming formats such as TS outputs with HLS v3 (format=aapl-m3u8-v3) and HLS v4 (format=aapl-m3u8-v4), be sure to set the LiveOutput.Hls.fragmentsPerTsSegment setting for your live event to 1 to ensure that Media Services packs only one mp4 fragment into one TS segment.

+See the following table for latency numbers when used with the optimal settings and proper player configurations.

 ### Pass-through with LowLatency stream option